hyw208/beval/README.rst

     >>> search_criteria(acura_small, fuzzy=True)
     (True, KeyError('cannot find item cpu'))

-During evaluation against the "All" criteria, it starts with the first "Eq" criteria where cpu == 'Intel'.
-Since the car object, acura_small, doesn't have such property, missing 'cpu' KeyError is raised and then ignored.
-"All" criteria evalution continues to check the following "Eq" criteria where type == 'Small' and so on.
-The resulting err object, if any, is the first error/exception encountered.
+During evaluation against the "All" criteria, evaluator starts with the first "Eq" criteria where cpu == 'Intel'.
+For the car object, acura_small, it doesn't have a 'cpu' property, therefore a KeyError is raised and captured.
+"All" criteria evaluator then continues to check the next "Eq" criteria where type == 'Small' and so on.
+The resulting err object, if any, is the very first error/exception encountered.